-The last few months have seen some extraordinary changes to our daily lives as a result of COVID-19, and one of the largest changes has been the closing of schools, and the unknowns as we look towards the new school year.
+The last year has included some extraordinary changes to our daily lives as a result of COVID-19, and one of the largest changes has been the unknowns as we look towards the new school year.

 Most families are not prepared to suddenly start homeschooling their school-aged children, and in the midst of all the other enormous changes during this situation, this poses a large challenge for parents and childcare providers.
 We wanted to collect some excellent resources to mitigate some of this chaos and to offer a bit of direction for folks to jump right into homeschooling with confidence.

 For those that have directives from their kids’ school districts as far as curriculum, of course, we recommend adhering to that and using this guide to supplement the existing education plan during this time period.
 For those who don’t have a specific curriculum to follow from their school districts, we hope that these resources will help you to establish a daily learning routine for your kids that will be fun, dynamic, and age-appropriate.
-Keep reading to check out some wonderful resources for home-learning!
+If you are looking for additional educational support, reach out to us to learn more about our private educators.
+Keep reading to check out some wonderful resources for home learning!

 Khan Academy offers free online lessons and interactive exercises on just about every possible topic.
 These lessons can be a great resource for students and parents, whether you work through an entire subject, or just supplement with videos to get help with a tricky math challenge or other subjects.
 Students practice at their own pace, first filling in gaps in their understanding and then accelerating their learning.
 Created by experts, Khan Academy’s library of trusted, standards-aligned practice and lessons covers math K-12 through early college, grammar, science, history, AP®, SAT®, and more.
 It’s all free for learners, parents, and teachers.